Frank Meehan: Bridge of Spies cold warrior dies

 Over the course of the next 25 years, Frank became US ambassador in Czechoslovakia, and then, in 1980, Poland.

-He arrived in Warsaw right at the birth of 'Solidarity', the democracy movement that had emerged from strikes at the Gdansk shipyard.
+He arrived in Warsaw right at the birth of Solidarity, the democracy movement that had emerged from strikes at the Gdansk shipyard.

 He grew to admire the movement's leader, Lech Walesa, regarding him as a clever and moderate political operator.